-The proposed medical marijuana cultivation facility is a permissible facility within the existing Light Industrial district located on and around Little Morongo Road.
-In its current condition, the undeveloped Project property is bordered by the unpaved alignment of Palomar Lane to the south.
+The proposed medical marijuana cultivation and processing facility is a permissible facility within the existing Light Industrial district located on and around Little Morongo Road.
+In its current condition, the undeveloped Project property is bordered by the paved alignment of Little Morongo Road to the west.

-To provide proper access to the facility, off-site design and the proposed off-site improvements include street paving on portions of Palomar Lane along the Project's frontage.
+To provide proper access to the facility, off-site design and the proposed off-site improvements include street paving on portions of Little Morongo Road along the Project's frontage.
 Circulation design will undergo City and Fire Department review before approval to ensure that the local development standards for roadways, in interior and exterior circulation designs, are met without resulting in traffic safety impacts including hazardous design features.
 The Project will not include sharp curves or dangerous intersections.
 No incompatible uses will result from the proposed Project.
 Impacts are expected to be less than significant.